Cascades in financial networks: Without failure costs

 where A is the dependence matrix.

 The element $A_{i j}$ represents the fraction of j's primitive assets that i holds directly and indirectly.

-With Failure Costs
+With failure costs

 The equity value and the market value equations are extended by introducing threshold value $t_i$.
 If the value of the organization i goes below this value, then a discontinuous drop in value happens and the organization fails.
 The cap on failure costs is $k_i$.

 Further, let $I$ be an indicator function that is equal to 1 if the value of i is below the threshold and 0 if the value of i is above the threshold.